begoon/python-executable/README.md

 This command produces two files eventually.

 The first file is `exe.zip`, which is the standard zip archive.
-This file can be run by `python exe.zip` command.
+This file can be executed by `python exe.zip` command.

 The second file is `exe.pyz`.
 This file is executable and contains the "shebang" prefix to `/bin/usr/python3`.
 Literally, this file is the contatenation of the "shebang" `#!/bin/usr/python3` line and the `exe.zip`.

-This file can be execute just by as `exe.pyz`.
+This file can be executed just by as `exe.pyz`.
 Obviously, the python 3 interpreter must be avaiable on the target system at `/usr/bin/python3`.